 Eddie White was Head of School; Captain of Rugby and Cricket; and involved in every club at school.
-He did his National Service as an RAF Flying Officer and Navigator (Canada).
-Eddie is a Fellow of The Institute of Chartered Accountants in England Wales; a Fellow and founding committee member of The Association of Corporate Treasurers.
-In1959 after seven years in the profession he joined English Electric as Head Office Accountant Designate.
+He completed his National Service as an RAF Flying Officer and Navigator (Canada).
+Eddie is a Fellow of The Institute of Chartered Accountants in England and Wales; a Fellow and founding committee member of The Association of Corporate Treasurers.
+In 1959, after seven years in the profession he joined English Electric as Head Office Accountant Designate.
 From 1964-1981 he held further appointments at Richard Johnson and Nephew and The Calico Printers' Association, followed by the merger of the latter with Tootal when, initially he became Group Treasurer with non-executive subsidiary company directorships and later, Divisional Director for Tootal Textiles.
-In 1981 he joined Christian Salvesen as Group Finance Director and the later moved into Consultancy.
+In 1981 he joined Christian Salvesen as Group Finance Director, and then later moved into consultancy.
 During those years Eddie travelled to the US, Australia, Philippines and France.

 Norwich House, 2012-2013

 Nim Anderson is a Cloud Solutions Engineer at Black Mountain Systems.
-After leaving Kingham in 2013 with one A- Level, he secured an apprenticeship with the software firm Black Mountain.
-During the last 4 years at Black Mountain Nim has played a part in many different roles and departments in the company, from Support through to Hosting.
-Nim is currently working as a Cloud Solutions Engineer, building tools to continue the growth of Black Mountain's Cloud Solution.
-Nim does a fair few activities on the side of working full time, he is currently running a small app development company on the side as well as consulting on website design.
+After leaving KHS in 2013 with one A level, he secured an apprenticeship with the software firm Black Mountain.
+During the last 4 years at Black Mountain, Nim has played a part in many different roles and departments from support through to hosting.
+Nim is currently working as a Cloud Solutions Engineer, building tools to continue the growth of Black Mountain's cloud solution.
+Nim likes to keep busy, and is currently running a small app development company as well as consulting on website design.
 Away from work Nim takes part in an annual musical by a local amateur dramatics society, enjoys walking and is involved with his local church.
-Whilst being restricted heavily on what he is allowed to eat due to allergies, Nim thoroughly enjoys a good meal and would happily eat for all of his waking hours.
 Nim recently got engaged to Abigail, and they will be married at the end of June 2018.

 Clyde, 1975 - 1983

 Malcolm Brecht was educated at Kingham Hill School and at the University of Hull.
 After graduating with a BA in Operational Research, he went to the Royal Air Force College at Cranwell before completing flying training in Yorkshire.
-He has flown 4 operational aircraft types during a varied career, which has included flying the Royal Family and government ministers, air-to-air refuelling, and operational air transport.
-He has commanded 3 airfields, RAF Brize Norton in Oxfordshire, Basrah in Iraq and Kandahar in Afghanistan and has also worked in Defence policy and the Cabinet Office.
+He has flown four operational aircraft types during a varied career, which has included flying the Royal Family and government ministers, air-to-air refuelling, and operational air transport.
+He has commanded three airfields, RAF Brize Norton in Oxfordshire, Basra in Iraq and Kandahar in Afghanistan and has also worked in defence policy and the Cabinet Office.
 His most recent role was Chief of Staff for Capability, based at RAF High Wycombe.
-Away from work, Malcolm enjoys sport – both participating and watching – and the countryside.
+Away from work, Malcolm enjoys sport – both participating and watching, and the countryside.
 He is a Freeman in the Guild of Coachmakers and Coach-harness Maker, a lay member of the General Synod, and attends a local church in Long Hanborough.
 Malcolm is married to Babs, and they have two grown-up sons.

 Plymouth and Bradford, 1945 - 1955